Lercara Friddi: History

-In 1896, the Lercara Friddi Cemetery was moved from the main town square, to the outskirts of the city.
-Families who had relatives buried in the old cemetery had the opportunity to move their relatives to the new cemetery, but at the families cost.
+In 1896, the Lercara Friddi Cemetery was moved from the main town square to the outskirts of the city.
+Families who had relatives buried in the old cemetery had the opportunity to move their relatives to the new cemetery, but at the family's cost.
 Only a few families paid.
 The families that didn't pay had their relatives moved for free, but they had no tombstone, only a small stone marker.

-However, after the Unity of Italy the conditions of much of the population of the Mezzogiorno (and Sicily in particular), still remained largely unsatisfactory.
+However, after the Unity of Italy, the conditions of much of the population of the Mezzogiorno (and Sicily in particular) still remained largely unsatisfactory.
 The Southern question saw the upsurge of brigandage, which in 1863 and 1876 also involved two members of the Rose-Gardners, who were kidnapped and freed upon payment of a ransom.
 In 1893, the year of the beginning of the crisis in the sulfur industry, several Lercarean miners complained of serious wage delays.
 And during the Sicilian Fasci, Lercara paid a toll of eleven victims in the Christmas Day protest.